utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 - The platform will allow to submit of new problems and answers from users.
 - The platform will allow to users generate exams from a set of problems.
 - The platform will have the ability to export the generated exams into PDF-Latex format.
-- The platform should be safe for users.
-That means that teachers cannot view the authorship of each uploaded problem.
-Moreover, students cannot view problems freely within the platform.
+- The platform will allow the user to rate questions.

 ### Non-functional:

-- The platform will allow the user to rate questions according to its difficulty and relevance.
 - Access to the platform should be intuitive.
 Users must be able to find and use problems easily.
 - The platform should work with low-spec computers (both in hardware and software).
 - The platform should register questions and answers in a short time.
 - Features should be written in the java language.
 - The platform should sort the problems according to difficulty, acceptance rating and subject.
+- The platform should allow users to freely and safely navigate the platform.

 ***
 ## Features